jmajerus/MCP-DSL/README.md

 # MCP-DSL: A Declarative Language for Model-Context Interaction

+⚠️ **DRAFT IN PROGRESS**
+This project is under active development.
+Syntax, structure, and features are subject to change as the MCP specification evolves and this DSL matures.

+---

 ## 🌟 Vision

 MCP-DSL is a domain-specific language (DSL) for expressing high-level model and context interaction logic in AI systems.
 It abstracts away low-level plumbing, enabling developers to describe intent clearly while generating reliable and maintainable backend code.